stat6250-w18/course-questions-wiki/week-07/README.md

 - Question (tbishaw-stat6250): Which statement do you use if you never refernce certain varaibles and you do not want them to appear in the new data set?
 - Question (tchan49-stat6250):Are First. and LAST. temporary variables?
 - *Question* (jbettonville-stat6250): Can multiple observations in a data set take on a value of 1 in the FIRST. and/or LAST. variables when working with more than one BY variable?
-- Question (aguenane−stat6250): What are the values in FIRST.variable and LAST.variable?
+- Question (aguenane−stat6250): How can we determine the last observation in an input data set in SAS?
-- Answer (aguenane-stat6250): Their values are either 1 for the first and last observations respectively or 0 for any other observation.